 - Attend the CCP information night at the high school on Jan.
-14th at 5:00pm and review the CHS College Options presentation on the website below.
-There will be a virtual Google Meet scheduled on March 25th at 5:00pm to answer your questions.
+12th at 5:00pm and review the CHS College Options presentation on the website below.

-- If you are taking an off campus CCP class (online courses at the college count as off campus as well), you must make an advising appointment to meet with Mr. Trenger in March or April. (firstname.lastname@example.org)
+- If you are taking an off campus CCP class (online courses at the college count as off campus as well), you must make an advising appointment to meet with Mr. Trenger in March or April.
+Schedule a meeting with Mr. Trenger.